 - Developmental sexuality over the life course from a biopsychosocial standpoint

 - Anatomy and physiology of sexual and reproductive organs

 - Substance use and abuse, as well as their impact on sexuality

 - Social, sociocultural, and familial influences on sexual values and behaviors

 - Questions about sexual orientation or gender identity

 A certified sex therapist is typically a licensed psychiatrist, psychologist, marriage and family therapist, or clinical social worker who has completed additional training.

 How to Spot a Sex Therapist

 There are several approaches to finding a sex therapist.
 The most cost-effective option is to search the provider list for your insurance company.
 Look for a sex therapy specialist in a behavioral health practitioner.

 You can also search therapist listings for sex therapists, such as Psychology Today, and cross-reference that with your insurance list.
 Finally, the American Association of Sexuality Educators, Counselors, and Therapists (AASECT.org) maintains a list of sex therapists.
-AASECT certified sex therapists must complete training as well as clinical supervision in sexual health and therapy techniques.
+AASECT-certified sex therapists must complete training and clinical supervision in sexual health and therapy techniques.